 Nerdy note: Its hypothesis is that sauna exposure induces DNA-synthesis and increases immunoglobulins and leukocytes in the blood, changes which might contribute to increased protection against viral infections

-Another study found that people have the increase in beta-endorphins after a sauna session.
-Endorphins are hormones, which known for their pleasure and analgesic effects.
+Another study found that people have an increase in beta-endorphins after a sauna session.
+Endorphins are hormones, known for their pleasure and analgesic effects.

 Developing heat resistance

 The most evolutionary valuable characteristic of all organisms including humans is the ability to adapt.
 When we meet something new or unfamiliar we stress first, but then we adapt and get used to it.

 The same with heat, the more we are exposed to heat, the more easily we start to tolerate it, meaning that those hot summer days, aren’t so unbearable after all.
 And you can save more money on cooling or survive for longer in the desert, but I hope you would not need to.

 People tend to be aware of what to expect at a traditional Korean sauna, but they are often surprised by the different levels of heat.
 In some infrared saunas, the hotter you go, the more steam you emit, but in a steam sauna, you're directly under the heat, and a lot of heat is lost into the air," Degener says.
 That means that in saunas like that of the traditional Ilgak Sauna Society, or GS1K, the temperature can get up to 120 degrees or more.
 But despite the warmth, its primary aim is not to bring out toxins in your body, but to boost the heart's ability to pump blood.
 And while your skin can withstand about a half-hour in that kind of heat, Degener says the heat can do a number on your skin after about half an hour.